yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/_index.md

 ---
 title: The interval data type [YSQL]
-headerTitle: The interval data type and its variants
+headerTitle: The interval data type
-linkTitle: interval data type
+linkTitle: Interval data type
 description: The semantics of the interval and data type and its variants.
 [YSQL]
 image: /images/section_icons/api/subsection.png
 menu: